Pennsylvania Route 252: Delaware County

 PA 252 begins at an intersection with PA 320 north of the city of Chester in Nether Providence Township, Delaware County, heading north-northwest on two-lane undivided Providence Road.
 The road passes through wooded suburban residential neighborhoods, running to the west of Springhaven Country Club.
 The route heads into the community of Wallingford, where it passes to the east of Strath Haven High School and comes to a bridge over SEPTA's Media/Wawa Line west of Wallingford station.
 PA 252 continues north and enters the borough of Media, where it heads into commercial areas and intersects Baltimore Avenue.
-A block further north, the route intersects State Street at the point SEPTA's Route 101 trolley line crosses the road at-grade west of the Providence Road station.
+A block further north, the route intersects State Street at the point SEPTA's light rail Media–Sharon Hill Line crosses the road at-grade west of the Providence Road station.
 The road continues through residential areas in the eastern part of Media.
 PA 252 leaves Media for Upper Providence Township and continues past homes with some businesses.
 The route widens to a four-lane divided highway as it comes to an interchange with the US 1 freeway bypass of Media.
 Past this interchange, PA 252 becomes a four-lane undivided road with two northbound and southbound lanes, passing to the west of Rose Tree Park.

 The route splits from Providence Road by curving north onto two-lane Palmers Mill Road, running through wooded residential areas.
 The road crosses Crum Creek on the dam that forms Springton Reservoir to the west, at which point it enters Marple Township.
 Past the reservoir, Palmers Mill Road turns to the east and PA 252 continues north on Newtown Street Road, running past more homes.
 The road passes to the west of the Marple Campus of Delaware County Community College before it heads into Newtown Township between the Media Line Road and Gradyville Road intersections.
 The route continues north through wooded suburban development.
 PA 252 turns northwest and heads through commercial areas as it comes to an intersection with PA 3 in the community of Newtown Square.
 Past this intersection, the road widens into a four-lane divided highway and passes more businesses before heading between a business campus to the west and residential areas to the east.
 The route curves north before heading northwest past housing developments.
 PA 252 passes to the southwest of Aronimink Golf Club before coming to an interchange with St. Davids Road and Newtown Street Road in the community of Wyola.
 Here, the name of the route changes to Darby Paoli Road and it narrows into a two-lane undivided road as it passes between wooded residential neighborhoods to the northeast and the Episcopal Academy to the southwest.